awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [IBMs new programming model for building serverless apps](http://www.zdnet.com/article/ibm-unveils-new-programming-model-for-building-serverless-applications/) - Post about the "Composer" project developed by IBM.
 - [Capgemini cites biz model, pricing as hurdles to serverless adoption](https://www.sdxcentral.com/articles/news/capgemini-cites-biz-model-pricing-as-hurdles-to-serverless-adoption/2017/10/) - Post about the analysis by Capgemini regarding serverless adoption.
 - [Google Cloud vs. AWS](https://kinsta.com/blog/google-cloud-vs-aws/) - In-depth comparison between Google Cloud and Amazon AWS.
+- [Event-Driven architecture](https://herbertograca.com/2017/10/05/event-driven-architecture/) - Post about the Event-Driven software architecture pattern.
+- [Managing secrets, API keys and more](https://serverless.com/blog/serverless-secrets-api-keys/) - How to manage secrets, API keys and other sensitive information with the Serverless Framework.
+- [The (futile) resistance to serverless](https://medium.com/@nicksrockwell/the-futile-resistance-to-serverless-9f0303ba2b24) - Why serverless computing revolutionizes the way cloud software is being built.
+- [What would it take to bring AZ to serverless?](https://read.acloud.guru/serverless-availability-zones-are-the-missing-level-of-resiliency-for-aws-f5067ab1b688) - Why serverless availability zones are the missing level of resiliency for AWS.
+- [Turning serverless monitoring instruments into debugging tools](https://thenewstack.io/dashbird-turning-serverless-monitoring-instruments-debugging-tools/) - How [Dashbird.io](https://www.dashbird.io) can be used to monitor and debug serverless applications.
+- [Introducing StdLib Sourcecode](https://medium.com/stdlibhq/introducing-stdlib-sourcecode-share-your-node-js-serverless-code-with-developers-worldwide-b8fd5714e430) - Post about the new [StdLib Sourcecode](https://stdlib.com/sourcecode) product.

 ## Screencasts